 Signing off an e-mail or e-newsletter isn’t the same as signing off on the annual family Christmas card with a picture of the kids on the front.
 When it comes to small business marketing, it’s all about the fine details.
 Create an email signature with your name, position, contact information, and a bit about your business – a brief list of your products or services is a good idea too.

 Social networking is a great way to expose your business to a wider audience.
-It’s okay if you don’t have Facebook, Twitter, or LinkedIn in your personal life, but for your business to compete with the other fish in the sea, it should have a comprehensive, frequent social media presence.
+It’s okay if you don’t have Facebook, Instagram, Snapchat, TikTok or LinkedIn in your personal life, but for your business to compete with the other fish in the sea, it should have a comprehensive, frequent social media presence.
 Make sure your social networking content is relevant, branded, and professional.
-And remember to include share links on your blog and website posts to increase potential visibility.
+And remember to include links to your blog articles and website to increase potential visibility.

 Who doesn’t love a rewards program?
 If customers have to choose between your business and another, they’re much more likely to go for the one that offers the most benefits.
-So developing a well branded and engaging rewards program can produce big dividends.
+So developing a well branded and engaging rewards program can produce customer loyalty and big dividends.